-I thought long and hard about which version of Resurrection I would screen.
+I thought long and hard about which version of Resurrection to screen.
 Should I make Sue watch the two-part double-length version transmitted by the BBC in 1984, or would the four-part edit that was originally planned by the production team be a better option?
 I went to Facebook and Twitter looking for advice and the following exchange really made me laugh:

 John Williams: If you show her the 4-part version, I’ll petrol bomb the house.

 Robert Dick: Show her the four-parter, but two episodes each night.
 And after Part Two explain to her why you insisted on watching two.

 John Williams: It’s almost as if you want me to petrol bomb the house.

 I decided to go with the two-part version.
 For the sake of the scientific accuracy, you understand.
 Nothing to do with my fear of John Williams (he knows where I live) or the chance to trick my wife into believing she might be in for an easy ride.
 No, of course not.

 Sue: Hey, there’s only two episodes.
 Shall we knock both out tonight?

 I shrug my shoulders and say nothing.

 Sue: Ooh, Daleks.
 It’s always Something of the Daleks, isn’t it?
 I’m surprised you didn’t hide that from me.

 Me: I’ve strung you along for the sake of a cheap gag far too many times.
 I’m going to be honest with you from now on.